 Studying for the Bar Exam

-Wondering how hard the bar exam is?
+So, just how hard is the bar exam?
 We’ll be blunt: the bar exam is likely to be the most difficult test of your life.
 This is why most examinees, upon graduating law school, dedicate their summer to studying full-time for the bar exam.
 Although such dedication isn’t always necessary to passing the bar, it certainly helps, as you will not want to retake the test.
 And even if you do decide to retake the bar, it won’t be administered for another six months.

 Regardless of how much time you’ll dedicate to studying for the bar exam, there are a few study tips that apply to everyone.
 Have set study hours, go somewhere quiet, and stick to your schedule.
 Plan your meals and workouts for the same time every day.